Dimension is polynomial in height for posets with planar cover graphs: Large Standard Examples in the Doubly Exposed Case

-\begin{proposition} Let $N=N(a,b)$ be a separating path.
+\begin{proposition} Let $N$ be a separating path associated with $a\leq b$ in $P$.
 If $w<_P z$, $w$ is on one side of $N$ and $z$ is on the other, then either $w<_P b$ or $a<_P z$. \end{proposition}

 \begin{proof} Let $W$ be a witnessing path from $w$ to $z$.
 Then $W$ and $N$ must intersect.
 Let $q$ be a common point.
-If $q$ is on the blue part of $N$, then $w<_P b$.
-If $q$ is on the red part of $N$, then $a<_P z$.
+If $q$ is on the blue part of $N$, then $w<_P q \leq_P b$.
+If $q$ is on the red part of $N$, then $a\leq_P q < z$.
 If $q$ is on the black part of $N$, then both $w<_P b$ and $a<_P z$ hold. \end{proof}

-Let $b$ and $b'$ be distinct elements of $B_I$.
-We say that $b$ is \textit{enclosed by $b'$} if there is a cycle $\cgD$ in $G$ such that (1)~all points of $\cgD$ belong to $D_P[b']$; and (2)~$b$ is in the interior of $\cgD$.
-Dually, if $a$ and $a'$ are distinct points of $A_I$, we say that $a$ is \textit{enclosed by $a'$} if there is a cycle $\cgD$ in $G$ such that (1)~all points of $\cgD$ belong to $U_P[a']$; and (2)~$a$ is in the interior of $\cgD$.
+Let $z$ be an element of $P$ and $X$ be a subset of elements of $P$.
+We say that $z$ is \textit{enclosed by $X$} if there is a cycle $D$ in $G$ such that (1) all vertices of $D$ are in $X$; and (2)~$z$ is in the interior of $D$.